cocos/cocos-docs/en/extension/custom-gizmo.md

         // Convert world coordinates to svg view
         // The coordinate system of svg view is not the same as the node coordinate system,
-        // here we use the built-in function to convert the coordinates let viewPosition = this.worldToPixel(worldPosition);
+        // Here we use the built-in function to convert the coordinates let viewPosition = this.worldToPixel(worldPosition);

         // Align the coordinates to prevent the svg from jittering due to accuracy issues